minj12/portfolio2_0_Min/README.md

 # portfolio2_0_Min
-Creating a newely designed website for my
+Creating a newly designed website for style